GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Complexity kills.
-It sucks the life out of developers, it makes products difficult to plan, build and test, it introduces security challenges and it causes end-user and administrator frustration.
+> ### Programming is similar to a game of golf.
+The point is not getting the ball in the hole but how many strokes it takes.
 >
-> ~ *Ray Ozzie*
+> ~ *Harlan Mills*

 ---
 ## 🏎 Quick Facts